 I ran for a lot of reasons.
 To keep in shape.
 To win races.
 To stay out of trouble.

 Really?
-I didn't know a lot of kids growing up who wanted to stay out of trouble.
+I didn't know a lot of kids growing up who

 And sometimes I ran just for the heck of it.
 Today I followed the path by the river.
 It had enough inclines and twists to make any cross-country runner happy.